stevekwan/best-practices/javascript/gotchas.md

 If you're asking this question, it means you're getting knee-deep into JavaScript OOP.
 Good for you!

 The first thing you need to know is that JavaScript does NOT use classical OOP.
 It uses something called prototypal OOP.
 This is very, very different.
-If you really want to know how JavaScript OOP works, you need to read [Constructors considered mildly confusing, by Joost Diepenmaat](http://joost.zeekat.nl/constructors-considered-mildly-confusing.html).
+If you really want to know how JavaScript OOP works, you need to read [Constructors considered mildly confusing, by Joost Diepenmaat][constructors-confusing].
 Joost does a better job of explaining it than I ever will.

 But for the lazy, I'll summarize: JavaScript does not have any classes.
 You don't create a class and spawn new objects off of it like in other languages.
 Instead, you create a new object, and set its `prototype` property to point to the old one.